StarGate01/p8b-infinitime/README.md

 - ~Fix wake from sleep~ done
 - ~Update Infinitime to latest (requires touch driver improvements)~ done
 - ~Test and adjust to P8a watch~ done
-- Implement tap to wake on P8a
+- ~Implement tap to wake on P8a~ workaround

 ## LFCLK and missing LF crystals